bGraebener/Eliza/Readme.md

 ## How the application works

-After entering a user name, the user is brought to the "session"-page.
-The user name is stored in a HTTP-Header for later reference.
+Upon the first request to port 8080 the user is asked to enter a name.
+After entering a name the name is stored in a HTTP-Header and the user is rerouted to the "session"-page.
 The user is greeted with a randomly chosen greeting from an array of greetings.
 The user can then enter a phrase in the input textbox and either press enter or click on the arrow button to send the question.
-Submitting the question triggers an AJAX-Request to be sent passing the user input.
+Submitting the question triggers an AJAX-Request to be sent passing the user input string.

-A ranked list is created of all keywords that are contained in the users question.
+The input string is split into a slice of individual words.
+The slice is iterated over and a list is created of all keywords that are contained in the users question.
+The list is then sorted by rank in descending order, so the highest ranked keyword is first in the list.
 For all keywords in the list, the keywords decomposition rules are compiled into regular expressions and checked against the original question.
-If a pattern is found, a random response is chosen and reassembled with any captured text from the regular expression.
+If a pattern is found, a random response is chosen.
+The captured text from the regular expression is searched for pronouns.
+Every found pronoun is then reflected by an appropriate counterpart.
+Afterwards a response is assembled from the randomly chosen response and the reflected capure group.

 If no keyword or matching pattern is found, a randomly chosen, generic response is returned.